AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    :type: bool

    Determines whether a package can be copied to another package repository (using the ``rez-cp`` tool for example).
-If not provided, this is determined from the global config setting :data:`~config.default_relocatable` and related ``default_relocatable_*`` settings.
+If not provided, this is determined from the global config setting :data:`default_relocatable` and related ``default_relocatable_*`` settings.

    .. code-block:: python